gscarfe/learn_ruby/README.md

 # learn_ruby
 A place to store my ruby scraps and practice things.
+Blah Blah Blah.....

 # basic git commands to use